-Joe's Pizza - New York, NY
+Joe's Pizza - New York, New York

 New York is undoubtedly an amazing place to eat cheesy pie, but let’s be honest, the selection of great places to do this is overwhelming.
-Joe’s Pizza on Carmine Street has stuck around since the 1970’s, and is a community staple, so it’s a solid choice that’s light on the wallet too.
+Joe’s Pizza on Carmine Street has stuck around since the 1970s and is a community staple, so it’s a solid choice that’s light on the wallet too.
 Nothing beats the simplicity of a generous New York-style cheese slice with just the right amount of sauce.
-Authentically cooked in a brick oven, the joint and the pizza is no fuss and totally tasty.
+Authentically cooked in a brick oven, the joint and the pizza are no fuss and totally tasty.

-L&B - New York, NY
+L&B - New York, New York

-L&B in Brooklyn New York has a refreshing take on the classic dish if you’re looking to shake things up a bit.
+L&B in Brooklyn, New York has a refreshing take on the classic dish if you’re looking to shake things up a bit.
 The sauce goes on top of the cheese, totally jumbling the expected textures of pizza while preserving a phenomenal flavor.

-Pequod’s Pizza - Chicago, IL
+Pequod’s Pizza - Chicago, Illinois

-Pequod’s Pizza is for all you deep dish lovers out there, and naturally, it’s in Chicago.
-Cheese, sauce and a caramelized crust fill the cast iron dish in which all “pan” pizzas come, and it’s something you’ll likely have to enjoy with a knife and fork.
-Deep dish pizzas are indulgently amazing, and at Pequod’s you’ll be tasting some of the very best.
-Appetizers and thin crust pizza are well received at this cozy place, but truly, a deep dish pizza with pepperoni is where it’s at.
+Pequod’s Pizza is for all you deep-dish lovers out there, and naturally, it’s in Chicago.
+Cheese, sauce, and a caramelized crust fill the cast iron dish in which all “pan” pizzas come, and it’s something you’ll likely have to enjoy with a knife and fork.
+Deep-dish pizzas are indulgently amazing, and at Pequod’s, you’ll be tasting some of the very best.
+Appetizers and thin-crust pizza are well received at this cozy place, but truly, a deep-dish pizza with pepperoni is where it’s at.

-Mulberry Street Pizzeria - Beverly Hills, CA
+Mulberry Street Pizzeria - Beverly Hills, California

-Perhaps one day you’ll be browsing around Beverly Hills—don’t leave without grabbing a slice of thin crust pepperoni from Mulberry Street Pizzeria.
-Laid back and surprisingly affordable, they cook up more New York-style variations, while also having the best meatballs, which customers speak of regularly.
+Perhaps one day you’ll be browsing around Beverly Hills—don’t leave without grabbing a slice of thin-crust pepperoni from Mulberry Street Pizzeria.
+Laid back and surprisingly affordable, they cook up more New York-style variations while also having the best meatballs, which customers speak of regularly.
 You might even see a celeb or two munching on their favorite comfort food.

-Ken's Artisan Pizza - Portland, OR
+Ken's Artisan Pizza - Portland, Oregon

-Portland Oregon has its fair share of eclectic eateries, so you bet they have a selection of spot-on pizza places too.
+Portland, Oregon has its fair share of eclectic eateries, so you bet they have a selection of spot-on pizza places too.
 Ken’s Artisan Pizza fuses true Italian-style, wood-fired pizza with fresh, seasonal ingredients.
-The combinations are sometimes unexpected, but quite refreshing.
-The Brooklyn features tomato sauce, mozzarella, Fra’Mani capicollo, pickled jalapeno and that unexpected factor, a touch of honey.
+The combinations are sometimes unexpected but quite refreshing.
+The Brooklyn features tomato sauce, mozzarella, Fra’Mani capicollo, pickled jalapeno, and that unexpected factor, a touch of honey.
 Perfection.
 Don’t miss out on the Affogato for dessert, which is a local cup of coffee topped with brown sugar ice cream.

-Slab - Portland, ME
+Slab Sicilian Street Food - Portland, Maine

-Now to the other Portland on the East Coast, where you’ll find Slab, a Sicilian style eatery with both pizza and street food.
+Now to the other Portland on the East Coast, where you’ll find Slab, a Sicilian-style eatery with both pizza and street food.
 The dough is mixed by hand and cultivated “old world” style to reflect its true origins.
-Your typical slice comes with tomato sauce, mozzarella, provolone and oregano, but you have the option for other toppings like picante provolone and sausage.
+Your typical slice comes with tomato sauce, mozzarella, provolone, and oregano, but you have the option for other toppings like picante provolone and sausage.
 Not deep dish nor thin crust, classic slab pizza is excellently in the middle.

-Big Lou’s - San Antonio, TX
+Big Lou’s - San Antonio, Texas

 A Texas pun would be too easy, so we will just say they have some of the biggest pies around at Big Lou’s in San Antonio.
 Not just a novelty, the place has some pretty cool flavor combos like barbecue with pickles.
-But having a pizza that engulfs the table and produces over foot long slices is pretty much everyone’s dream right?
+But having a pizza that engulfs the table and produces over foot long slices is pretty much everyone’s dream, right?

-Antico - Atlanta, GA
+Antico - Atlanta, Georgia